tothemoon-org/extension-blocks/spec.md

 in BIP141.

 The merkle root is to be calculated as a merkle tree with all extension block txids and wtxids as the leaves.
-Regular txids, although not necessary for security purposes, are included for the possibility of regular TXID merkle proofs.

-Canonical blocks containing entering outputs MUST contain an extension block commitment (all zeroes if nothing is present in the extension block).
+Note that canonical blocks containing entering outputs MUST contain an extension block commitment (all zeroes if nothing is present in the extension block).

 ### Extension block opt-in